naman1507/naman1507/README.md

 <h3> Here's some fun facts about me: </h3>

-- 🔭 I’m currently working at IIT Bhilai as a R&D Engineer.
+- 🔭 I’m currently working at Radcom Ltd. as a Software Engineer – R&D and Analytics.
-- 🌱 I've 3+ years of professional experience, worked at Cognizant, Intel as Python Software Developer.
+- 🌱 I've 3+ years of professional experience, worked at Cognizant, Intel as Python Software Developer and S3 Labs, IIT Bhilai as R&D Software Engineer and Data Scientist.
 - 👯 I’m looking to collaborate on Software Development, Machine Learning, Deep Learning and Generative AI Projects.
-- 🤔 I’m currently open for a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1yxm6lNWxdP5WX-Mhv1nUMDAZaf1Gx6gQ/view?usp=drive_link)
+- 🤔 I’m currently open for a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1bLOwER3ASyHP0QPdZewoCbOOcu1Q3vqp/view?usp=sharing)